aachaval/aachaval/README.md

 <h3 align="left">About me</h3>
 Finding insights in data and presenting them in a practical and beautiful way has always sparked my interest and creativity and led me to specialize as a Python Data Scientist and Data Analyst.
 I recently finished an intensive bootcamp on this topic taught by IT ACADEMY in Barcelona.

-Looking for an exciting new project where I can envolve myself as part of a team, deploy my skills, and continue to learn more about this fascinating world..
+Looking for an exciting new project where I can envolve myself as part of a team, deploy my skills, and continue to learn more about this fascinating world.

 <h3 align="left">My skill set</h3>